emfeltham/Typst.jl/README.md

 )
 ```

-This file should be incorporated into your document via `typst #include("exampletable.typ")`.
+This file should be incorporated into your document via `#include("exampletable.typ")`.

 ## Figure